 There are always ways to improve on hiring resources for education.
 By looking at recruiting and hiring data, you can identify changes you need to make before next year.

 Measure quality of hire

 Hiring is a science.
 Some patterns occur, and if you understand them, you can better predict great hires in the future.
 But first, you need to track quality of hire metrics.

-There are four big things to look at when:
+There are four big things to look at:

 - Candidate source